T3 Code - The Bridge Between CLI and GUI in AI Coding

 Multi-Agent in One Place

 Cursor is tied to one vendor (mainly Anthropic + OpenAI via API).
-T3 Code designs for multi-agent from the start - Codex and Claude today, "more coming soon" per the README.
-One interface, multiple engines.
+T3 Code designs for multi-agent from the start: Codex, Claude, and OpenCode today, “more coming soon” per the README.
+One interface, multiple engines, and in practice you can switch model mid-thread instead of restarting the whole task.

 Limitations and Caveats